nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 commands.</span>

 ##### Inconsistent Data Between Resource Files
-The first step of loading local files to the app involves the checking of validity of data.
-That is, before loading plan data, `FileManager` will check whether the workouts in the plan exist in the `workouts.txt` file, and before loading schedule data, `FileManager` will also check whether the plans in the `schedule.txt` could be found in `plan.txt`.
+The first step of loading local files to WerkIt! involves the checking of the validity of data.
+That is, before loading plan data, `FileManager` will check whether the workouts in the plan exist in the `workouts.txt` file, and before loading the schedule data, `FileManager` will also check whether the plans in `schedule.txt` can be found in `plans.txt`.
 If all the data can be matched, the files will be loaded successfully, otherwise only the unmatched data are classified as "corrupted data" and will be deleted and the deletion will be cascaded.

-Although the users are warned not to edit the local resource files as this action may corrupt the stored data, resulting in WerkIt unable to load the data properly, there may still be scenarios where the users accidentally edited the files.
-Thus, other than the warning in our [user guide](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html), we also implemented error handling methods to handle the situation where users edited the files and caused data corruptions.
+Although the users are warned not to edit the local resource files as this action may corrupt the stored data, resulting in WerkIt! being unable to load the data properly, there may still be scenarios where the users may accidentally edit the files.
+Thus, other than the warning in our [user guide](UserGuide.md#werkits-local-storage-information), we have also implemented error handling methods to handle the situation where users edited the files, resulting in data corruption.
 We could have implemented the handling of "corrupted data" in a more hassle-free way by simply clearing all local data.
-However, in order to provide the best possible user experience by minimising the amount of data lost in such situations, we decided to implement the validity checking such that only the affected data are removed while keeping all the non-affected data safely.
+However, in order to provide the best possible user experience by minimising the amount of data lost in such situations, we have decided to implement the validity checking such that only the affected data are removed while keeping all the non-affected data safe.

 ##### `LogHandler` Managing Its Own Log File Instead of `FileManager` Class
 The development team decided to let the `LogHandler` class manage its own log file instead of the `FileManager` class,